zubdeen/zubdeen/README.md

 - 👋 Hi, I’m @zubdeen
 - 👀 I’m interested in coding and computer science
-- 🌱 I’m currently learning how tp program
+- 🌱 I’m currently learning how to program
 - 💞️ I’m looking to collaborate on any available prpjects
 - 📫 How to reach me on my email zubairmohideen95@gmail.com